conallwang/conallwang.github.io/_pages/about.md

 I'm a Ph.D. student at [the Department of Computer Science and Technology, Tsinghua University](https://www.cs.tsinghua.edu.cn/) (清华大学计算机科学与技术系), advised by [Song-Hai Zhang](https://www.cs.tsinghua.edu.cn/info/1117/3538.htm) (张松海).
 Before that, I achieved my bachelor's degree at [the School of Computer and Communication Engineering, University of Science and Technology Beijing](https://scce.ustb.edu.cn/) (北京科技大学计算机与通信工程学院).

-My research interest focuses on <span style="color:red">digital humans</span> and <span style="color:red">computer vision</span>, including digital body/head avatar creation/editing, image/video generative models, and novel 3D representations.
+My research interest focuses on <span style="color:red; font-weight: bold;">digital humans</span> and <span style="color:red; font-weight: bold;">computer vision</span>, including digital body/head avatar creation/editing, image/video generative models, and novel 3D representations.

-Now, I am in the fourth year of my five-year Ph.D. career and <span style="color:red">will be graduating in June of 2025</span>.
+Now, I am in the fourth year of my five-year Ph.D. career and <span style="color:red; font-weight: bold;">will be graduating in June of 2025</span>.
 If you're looking for a digital human researcher, feel free to contact me (wangcong20@mails.tsinghua.edu.cn).
 BTW, the workplace is preferably in Beijing or somewhere around.

 # 🔥 News